Xiao Longhua: Don’t Tire Yourself Out

 LEAP: Did you watch Ultraman and those animations as a kid?

 Xiao Longhua: Animation is something I’ve loved since I was a kid, and I especially admire some of the animations from Shanghai Animation Film Studio (SAFS).
-At that time, my Grandpa also respected these animations, but he said not to look at Japanese things.
+At that time, Grandpa also thought highly of these animations, but he said not to look at Japanese things.
 He felt that the Japanese animation production started by Osamu Tezuka is a business model.
-It just moves the arms, moves the mouth, and relies on subplot to do the effect.
-But now, looking back at the work of SAFS, I think it is actually art films, and there is still a difference with today’s cartoons or anime, probably like the difference between art films and popular TV dramas.
+It just moves the arms, moves the mouth, and relies on subplot to do the effects.
+But now, looking back at the works of SAFS, I think they are actually art films, and different from today’s cartoons or anime like how art films and popular TV dramas are different.
 But I’ve always loved Japanese anime, and when I was a kid I even made a lot of my own toys.

 LEAP: What kind of toys did you make?

 Xiao Longhua: (Took out a cardboard box containing animated characters he drew on pieces of paper from elementary school through college.)
-When I was a kid, when I first started seeing Japanese comic books, I wanted to buy toys of these characters, and if I couldn’t buy them, I had to make them myself.
+When I was a kid and first started reading Japanese comic books, I wanted to buy toys of these characters, and if I couldn’t buy them, I had to make them myself.
 Because the comics were all in black and white, there was little reference when it came to drawing colors, and it was a long time before I realized I had painted them wrong.

 LEAP: It’s so much fun too.
 It’s also especially precious to keep them till now.
 You seem to find the fun in so many things and approach them with such seriousness.